Yoyogi Park – a photography guide

 Photography tips

 Yoyogi Park has a rose garden, but I don’t bother with it much.
-It has many flowers, but there is no barrier between them and the public.
-That leads to them getting crushed and often damaged early in the season, which is a real pity.
+There is no barrier between the flowers and the public.
+That leads to them getting crushed and often damaged early in the season, which is a pity.

 Other photo spots near Yoyogi Park